-Management's Discussion and Analysis (Unaudited) May 31, 2019 and 2018
+Management's Discussion and Analysis (Unaudited) May 31, 2020 and 2019

-Suffolk County Water Authority (SCWA or the Authority) is a public benefit corporation, created by resolution of the Suffolk County Board of Supervisors in 1937, with a twofold purpose.
+Suffolk County Water Authority ("the Authority") is an independent public benefit corporation operating under the Public Authorities Law of the State of New York.
+The Authority was created by resolution of the Suffolk County Board of Supervisors in 1937, with a twofold purpose.
 The first was to acquire, construct, maintain, and operate a public water supply for Suffolk County.
 The second was to develop a single, integrated public water supply and distribution system to serve all of Suffolk County.
 The accounts of the Authority are maintained generally in accordance with the Uniform System of Accounts prescribed by the New York State Public Service Commission (PSC), although the Authority is not subject to PSC rules and regulations.
 Board members are appointed by the Suffolk County Legislature for five-year overlapping terms.
 Vacancies, other than by expiration of term, are filled by the Suffolk County Legislature by appointment for the unexpired term.
 The chairman of the Authority is also appointed by the Suffolk County Legislature.
 The rates established by the Authority do not require PSC or Suffolk County legislative approval.